 body as well.

 Email continues to be very popular.
-The marketing research firm Radicati reports over 182 billion email messages were sent every day in 2013, and over 215 billion in 2016.
-That comes to over 2 million email messages sent or received every second!
-(Sadly, other estimates indicate that over 90% of that is spam or other forms of malware, such as viruses.)
+The marketing research firm Radicati reports over 182 billion email messages were sent every day in 2013, over 215 billion in 2016, and over 290 billion in 2019.
+That comes to over 3.3 million email messages sent or received every second!
+(Sadly, other estimates indicate that over 90% of that is spam or other forms of malware such as viruses.)

 The invention of email is generally credited to V.A.
 Shiva Ayyadurai in 1978, while he was a high school student in New Jersey.
 However, this isn't true at all; email was in use in the early 1970s.
 Apparently, this guy invented a program he called “EMAIL”, and the press got confused.